What is an SLA?

 Parts Stocking & Shipping

-When outlining the parts aspect of the service, we ask questions like what parts are going to be stocked locally, at the customer facility or not?
+We can’t really talk about coverage windows without taking into account the parts stocking strategy.
+As with many elements of an SLA, coverage windows, parts stocking, and on-site response times are inseparably linked.
+When outlining the parts aspect of the service, we ask questions like what parts are going to be stocked locally, at the customer facility, or not?
 If any parts are not stocked, what is the expectation for delivery?
-We like to go even further into specific detail in our SLAs.
+We like to go even further into specific details in our SLAs.

-For example, let’s say we’ve agreed on “next business day” parts delivery in your SLA and we get a ticket request at 1pm and it’s not something simple.
-We have to dive in to find the problem and end up diagnosing at 6pm, we are not going to be able to get the parts shipped out that day because it’s past the shipping deadline.
+We have to dive in to find the problem and end up with a diagnosis at 6pm.
+We are not going to be able to get the parts shipped out that day because it’s past the shipping deadline.
 These nuances are important to talk about because they impact how quickly service will be delivered.

 On-Site Support